Fault-Tolerant Encoding of Logical Qudits in Spin Systems: The coefficients for logical qudit encoding code words

 \section{The coefficients for logical qudit encoding code words}

-In this section, we provide a brief formalism for constructing logical qudit with a general qudit dimension $d$ and code-word distance $2t+1$.
-As a working example, for the first-order (i.e., distance-3) Z-error correction code, each logical qudit state can be written as,
+In this section, we present the detailed derivation of the logical qudit codeword construction, including formalism of the $Z$-basis combinations and their coefficients, and the generalization to arbitrary qudit dimension $d$ and codeword distance $2t+1$.
+As a working example, we consider the first-order (i.e., distance-3) Z-error correction code, for which each logical qudit state can be written as,